Family law experts, for when it's time to go separate ways.

 The rights of grandparents is an increasingly common family law issue, especially when grandparents are prevented from visiting grandchildren.
 We’ll help you sort out your grand parenting issues.
 Our family solicitors will answer all your questions, in simple and clear language.

 It’s a big decision to instruct a family lawyer.
 When your family life is uncertain, using a lawyer can seem like a significant financial risk.

 But it’s not a risk.
 It’s an investment.

 An investment in your wellbeing and your family’s future.
+You want to ensure that you have the absolute best family lawyers Sydney representing you and acting in your best interest.
 Even so, money is money.
 That’s why we’re different from many other law firms.
 For example, we won’t bill you for:

 – Short phone calls

 Our costs are calculated on time spent (usually an hourly rate) on your matter.
 Charging on an hourly rate is the only fair method to ensure that you only pay for works that we have actually performed.